ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 exact meaning of the attributes may vary greatly across different drive models.

-At present SMART is implemented individually by manufacturers, and while some aspects are standardized for compatibility, others are not.
-In fact, most manufacturers refer the users to their own health monitoring utilities, and advice against taking SMART data seriously.
+At present SMART is implemented individually by manufacturers.
+While some aspects are standardized for compatibility, others are not.
+In fact, most manufacturers refer the users to their own health monitoring utilities and advice against taking SMART data seriously.
 Nevertheless, SMART may prove an effective measure against data loss.

 Yet another issue is that quite often the drives have bugs which prevent correct SMART usage.
-This is usually due to buggy firmware, or the manufacturer ignoring the standard.
+This is usually due to buggy firmware, or the manufacturer ignoring the standards.
 Luckily, smartmontools usually detects these bugs and works around them.